AnyaLang/SBB_ML/README.md

 | 7/8   | 0.00001389  | 0.0039        | 0.0547          | 54.90%   | 56.90%    | 54.90%  | 55.20%   |
 | 8/8   | 0.00000000  | 0.0022        | 0.0577          | 56.25%   | 58.90%    | 56.25%  | 56.44%   |

-The best accuracy was achieved in the 3rd epoch.
-Accuracy isn't improving consistently, suggesting some challenges in the model's ability to consistently classify new data correctly.
+The best accuracy was achieved in the 3rd epoch, 57.71%.
+We see that the accuracy isn't improving consistently, suggesting some challenges in the model's ability to consistently classify new data correctly.

 Both the training and validation losses generally decrease over the epochs, indicating that the model is learning and generalizing well to the validation data.
 However, from Epoch 5 onward, there's a noticeable increase in validation loss despite a continuing decrease in training loss.
 Regularisation techniques should be used to achieve better results over the training.